 11 Jun Incorporating Aromatherapy into Your Steam Shower

 Aromatherapy is the use of fragrant essential oils derived from plants to enhance mental and physical well-being—a practice dating all the way back to the ancient Egyptians.
 The oils may be used for inhalation or topical application, depending on the desired effect.
 For example, one might inhale the calming scent of lavender to relax the mind and prepare for sleep at the end of a long day.
 Steam showers can have similar benefits, from detoxification to improved sleep.
+Read our full article on the health benefits of steam.
 For this reason, the natural combination of steam shower and aromatherapy is well worth exploring.

 Choosing a Scent